Forex Brokerage Licence

 Enabling you to become a forex brokerage company and deal on your own account, as a matched principle, or as a restricted broker

-We can help you obtain a FOREX brokerage license in most European countries, including the UK (FCA), Cyprus (CySEC), Ireland (CBI), Lithuania and Germany (BaFin).
+We can help you obtain a forex brokerage license in the UK from the Financial Conduct Authority (FCA).
 We will spend time with you to understand your business model.
 We will advise you on the initial capital requirements as well as the regulatory conditions, including operational and management requirements.

 Our service includes: